 Which was also part of his lesser plan to prove to his father that he was a "self-made man".

-Double Subversion on South Park, where the money saved this way was almost worthless in the future, but it was still better then the grinding poverty most people suffered from.
+Double Subversion on South Park, where the money saved this way was almost worthless in the future due to inflation, but it was still better then the grinding poverty most people suffered from.

 Benjamin Franklin did this without time travel.
 He bequeathed £1,000 each to the two most important cities in his life (Boston, where was born and raised, and Philadelphia, the adopted hometown where he made his name).
 Each fund was to be invested by giving loans to young craftsmen for a period of 200 years; each city could take 75% of the fund out after 100 years for a public-works project, and the trust would reach maturity and be given over entirely to the city after 200 years.
 The Boston fund, when opened, was enough establish a large trade school after the first 100 years; the Philadelphia fund was used to fund scholarships to local high school students at maturity in the 1990s.
 Please note: